 A newly built hospital had received reports from the nurses that the carpets made the mobile patient hoist far too difficult to manoeuvre.
-As a result the nurses stopped using the hoists which increased their risks of sustaining an MSD.
+As a result the nurses stopped using the hoists.

 The nurses identified that the carpets were an important risk factor in the task.
 When a patient was occupying the hoist, the wheels sank into the carpet, making it difficult to move.
 The hoist's wheels were made from rubber, which is suitable for smooth and/or hard floors.